 She’s had thrilling highs at City Center’s Encores! series, most notably Call Me Madam, One Touch of Venus which nearly set Manhattan on fire, and more recently Do I Hear a Waltz? in 2016.
-Her continued work with Stephen Sondheim includes starring in Sunday in The Park with George at The Kennedy Center with Raul Esparza and starring as Clara in the first NY revival of Stephen Sondheim’s Passion at The Classic Stage Company in 2013, directed by John Doyle.
+Her continued work with Stephen Sondheim includes starring in Sunday in The Park with George at The Kennedy Center with Raul Esparza and starring as Clara in the first New York revival of Stephen Sondheim’s Passion at The Classic Stage Company in 2013, directed by John Doyle.
 She won unanimous raves in The New York Times, The Wall Street Journal, and more leading publications (“Melissa Errico, as Clara, suggests subtle ripples of deeper feeling behind her golden gown and silvery soprano.” – Time Out), as well as being nominated for a 2013 Drama Desk Award.

 She has also become a favorite at The Hollywood Bowl in Los Angeles where she starred in My Fair Lady (opposite John Lithgow), Camelot (opposite Jeremy Irons), and The Sound of Music (with a cast led by Marni Nixon and John Schneider), singing for 20,000 people a night for a week!
 Jeremy Irons and Melissa reprised their Camelot again in 2010 on Broadway’s Shubert Theatre.